yeller/shoutout/README.md

 (deactivate shoutout "chat")
 ```

+## Storage

+Unlike rollout, shoutout is completely storage agnostic.
+You'll have to
+implement your own storage backend, which implements `ShoutoutStorage`.
+The
+storage protocol has two functions, `read-from-storage`, and
+`write-to-storage`, both of which should be simple enough to implement.
+Both
+deal purely with serialized strings, and string keys, shoutout does the
+serialization logic itself.

+The library provides an in memory store (used for testing) that you could look
+at for an example.

 ## Namespacing

 Shoutout separates its keys from other keys in the data store by prefixing all keys with `shoutout_feature`